Why Men Hide Their Depression

 Women have more traditional symptoms of sadness, heaviness, and worthlessness that are well-known in our culture, but men are more likely to experience anger, irritability, and engagement in risky behaviors, which are not well-known in our culture as signs of depression.
 If men are associating depression with the symptoms that occur in women, they will not rule out depression as a possibility for themselves.

-men hide their depression - man putting finger to head like a gun
+man putting finger to head like a gun

 When men hide their depression and consequently are not treated for their depression, they experience real problems like anger, aggression, and self-medicating with drugs and alcohol (which makes the condition worse).
 Men are also more likely to commit suicide.
 Women talk about suicide more than men, but men commit suicide more than women.
 Men are four times more likely than women to die of suicide.
 And men use more violent means of suicide such as shooting or hanging.